LiorSinai/liorsinai.github.io/_posts/2020-10-29-finite-state-machines.md

 This is my C++ code for the NFA matcher.
 For the full code, see my Github [repository][github_cpp].

-Firstly, three types of objects are defined in the header: Match, State and NonDeterministicFiniteAutomation:[^3]
+Firstly, three types of objects are defined in the header: Match, State and NonDeterministicFiniteAutomation:[^std]
 {% highlight c++ %}
 struct Match
 {